JASchilz/RSSNext-PHP/README.md

 RSSNext-PHP
 ===========

 RSSNext is a very simple RSS reader: add feeds, then click a button to be taken to your next unread item.
-I've written this to demonstrate the flavor of my work in HTML, CSS, AJAX, PHP, MySQL and social login over OAuth 2.0.
+I've written this to demonstrate the flavor of my work in HTML, CSS, AJAX, PHP, MySQL and social login with OAuth 2.0.

 See it in action at [http://php.rssnext.net](http://php.rssnext.net).
 Try creating an account, adding a feed (eg: http://feeds.bbci.co.uk/news/rss.xml), and using the 'Next' link.

 Features
 --------

-### Responsive Design
+### Responsive HTML

 See [public_html/index.php](public_html/index.php) for examples of hand coded, attractive user-interfaces in simple HTML and CSS.
 Responsive styling is provided by the Bootstrap framework.